jackmaden/philosophybreak/src/pages/articles/socrates-and-the-socratic-paradox-i-know-that-i-know-nothing/index.md

 >I know that I know nothing.⁣

-Known as the Socratic paradox, this phrase is not one that Socrates is recorded as saying, but thought to be derived from the passage in [Plato's Apology](http://www.amazon.com/gp/product/0140449280/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0140449280&linkCode=as2&tag=philosophybre-20&linkId=816a23479cf93ae4636655c4aa3e6863) outlined above.
+Known as the Socratic paradox, this phrase is not one that Socrates is recorded as saying, but thought to be derived from the passage in <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140449280/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0140449280&linkCode=as2&tag=philosophybre-20&linkId=816a23479cf93ae4636655c4aa3e6863">Plato's Apology</a> outlined above.

 Regardless, it's a significant statement for [epistemology, the branch of philosophy concerned with the theory of knowledge](/reading-lists/epistemology/).
 Socrates's discussions over two thousand years ago set in motion the profound doubting, the uncertainty as to what we can know — the uncertainty as to whether the foundations for human knowledge ultimately rest on anything other than tradition and custom — that came to the fore with [17th-century philosopher René Descartes's famous _cogito ergo sum_](/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained).